semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 If the `--slack-channels` option is not set, the default Slack channel that is associated with the specified Incoming WebHook will be used.
-If you want to test notifications, you might need to create a dedicated Slack channel for that purpose.
+If you want to test your notifications, you might need to create a dedicated Slack channel for that purpose.

 Additionally, the values of `--branches`, `--projects` and `--pipelines` can contain regular expressions.
 Regex matches must be wrapped in forward slashes (`/.*/`).
 Specifying a branch name without slashes (example: `.*`) would execute a direct equality match.

-Therefore, the minimum `sem create notification` command that can be executed will have the following format:
+Therefore, the minimum valid `sem create notification` command that can be executed will have the following form:

     sem create notification [name]
 	--projects [list of projects] \